glacier-modding/glaciermodding.org/docs/modding/customcampaigns/npc_new.md

 Press the save button.

 ## Adding Repository entries for the NPC and Outfit
-In GlacierKit, open the `HitmanCampaignDemo.repository.json` file.
+In GlacierKit, open the `campaign_demo.repository.json` file.

 Let's create our outfit repository entry.
-Click the `New item` button and set the `Editor` text to be:
+Click the `New item` button, select the new item, and set the `Editor` text to be:
 ```json
 {
   "CommonName": "Outfit Target McTargetface",